Does Insurance Cover TMJ Treatments?

 – Intraoral appliances for headache or trigeminal neuralgia

 – Irreversible occlusion therapy

 – Myomonitor treatment

 For more information about what treatments or procedures are covered under insurance for TMJ disorder, please call your insurance provider.

 TMJ disorder is typically covered by medical insurance; although dentists are the primary professional to treat the disorder, most dental insurances do not provide coverage for TMD.
 This has produced much debate over whether TMJ disorder is a medical or dental condition.
 Our skilled Koala providers offer a dental solution for the medical condition, TMD.
 We will help you to understand your medical benefits and submit claims to your medical insurance carrier on your behalf.

-If you are looking for affordable and quality care for your TMJ disorder, the staff at Koala® Centers For Sleep & TMJ Disorders can help.
+If you are looking for affordable and quality care for your TMJ disorder, the staff at Koala® Center For Sleep & TMJ Disorders can help.
 Call us today to book an appointment with our TMJ disorder specialist, or visit one of our locations: We serve patients from all across the United States and look forward to serving you!